Overview

 Source Code and License

 Our code is open-source, our content isn’t.
 We love the open-source movement, but because we’re trying to make money off of the project, we need legal protection against someone else selling it (or freely giving it away) when doing so would really hurt us.
 (Besides just dishonest people who want something for nothing, with an entirely permissive license, it’s legal for others to rebrand the game as if they made it, duping people into paying them instead of the original creators.)
-If we open-sourced everything, we’d have no protection at all.
+We’ve open-sourced a large part of the game, but if we open-sourced everything, we’d have no protection at all.
 Overall, though, we’re huge fans of open-source, so if you want to reuse something we made that you’re not sure is open, please ask!
 We’ll probably say yes.

 In fact, we’ve already done that with a few old tilesets and such: these can be found at OpenGameArt.